Friday’s ‘Bold And The Beautiful’ Spoilers: A Shocking Catfight Breaks Out

 The Bold and the Beautiful spoilers for Friday, August 16 promise that a catfight will break out.
 Emotions will run high as the Logan women will be faced with the two women who betrayed them the most.
 Shauna Fulton (Denise Richards) and Florence Fulton (Katrina Bowden) will get an earful when they pitch up at Hope Logan’s (Annika Noelle) cabin, per Highlight Hollywood.

 Flo was welcomed into the Logan family after genetic tests proved that she was Storm Logan’s daughter.
-The Logan sisters took out the time to make Flo feel at home and celebrated the news with her.
-Not only did they welcome her into the fold, but made sure that Shauna also knew that she was part of the family.
+The Logan sisters took the time to make Flo feel at home and celebrated the news with her.
+Not only did they welcome her into the fold but made sure that Shauna also knew that she was part of the family.

 Therefore, they were shocked when they heard how Flo had betrayed them.
 Flo had been lying to them for months.
 She knew that Hope’s daughter was alive as she had posed as Beth’s (Madeline Valdez and River Davidson) birth mother when Steffy Forrester (Jacqueline MacInnes Wood) adopted the little girl.
 Brooke Logan Forrester (Katherine Kelly Lang), Katie Logan (Heather Tom), and Donna Logan (Jennifer Gareis) will unleash their wrath when they come face-to-face with mother and daughter, according to The Bold and the Beautiful spoilers.